 Although the descriptions suggest that they are in fact Aten's attempt to copy angels as described by humans.
 So the stories of angels, true or false, came before the Hands.

-Avacyn from Innistrad is basically a goddess in her own right (albeit a created one, by the vampire Sorin Markov), lording not only over her church, but also over the plane's White Magic, down to the fact that the other angels are much weaker without her.
-She also a lunar deity (think Selene, only more of a protective deity), and a goth.
+The angels of Innistrad are also more or less classical Magic angels, but Avacyn, their leader, is basically a goddess in her own right (albeit a created one, by the vampire Sorin Markov), lording not only over her church, but also over the plane's White Magic, down to the fact that the other angels are much weaker without her.
+She's also a lunar deity (think Selene, only more protective), and because she was created by a vampire, a bit gothy in appearance.
 And while the rest of the angels in Innistrad are the traditional Winged Humanoid sort, Innistradi angels are further divided into three groups: Flight Alabaster (Barrier Maiden and occasional psychopomps), Flight Goldnight (Church Militant), and Flight of Herons (healing and scouting).

 Some names and/or terms in Everblight's army contains occasional biblical words (messiah, anyone?), among which are Seraphim and Angelius, which, in-game, are eyeless winged horrors.